ksandrmatveyev/tr/README.md

 # Python task
-### Part1 of task
+### Part2 of task
-The script should create a stack from the template and wait until the stack status changes from "IN PROGRESS" to "COMPLETE" or "FAILED".
+Add to the script the ability to work with stack sequences.
+This will avoid errors with manually managing a large set of stacks.
+The script should performe following steps:
-You can find the detailed description of the parameters below:
+- read the structure of the stacks
-- action (create, update, delete);
+- validate the templates
+- determine which the parameters are missing in the structure
+- perform an action (create or delete) with the target stack and all dependencies if the above steps are completed successfully
+The stack structure is stored in a file (yaml) and  includes following:
-- stack name;
+- stack names
-- template file name (can based on the stack name);
+- template files (can based on stack name)
+- dependencies (the order of creation and deletion)
-- stack parameters;
+- parameters passed to the stack
-- log level (info, debug, error; by default info);
-- log file name (by default to stdout);
 ### Solution
-"stack_wrapper.py" in "part1" fodler
+"stack_wrapper.py"
 Short brief, that show what I use:
 - cloudformation templates for testing
 - subparsers.
 They allow using defaults parameters such as functions.
 But we can't use them with  [parent's parsers](https://docs.python.org/3/library/argparse.html#parents) (get heap of cli parameters)